Code-Institute-Submissions/gameshow-m1/README.md

 ##### Landing page background image and text
 *	The image in the background of the landing page is of a streaming nature, appealing to the users feelings of a professional game design.
 The colouring of this is shaded and blended into the non-image section of the site
-*	The text overlaying the background conveys to the user what the site is designed for
+*	The text overlaying the background conveys to the user who & what the site is designed for
 *	The three action cards overlaying the background highlight the sites function in minimal words.
 This is common in gaming sites as taglines need to be short and memorable

 ##### Footer